Norbikss/ProjectManager/README.md

 - Change Employee atributes
 - Delete Employee
 - Delete Free days/ Vacations
+- Simple schedule algorithm  (fully random atm)

 TO DO:
-- Simple schedule algorithm  # test version of random one using pandas in repository files

 - Export schedule to html to be visible on app
 - Export schedule to other formats